top of page

 2. Environmental Factors: Environmental conditions such as low humidity, dry air, excessive heat, or sun exposure can deplete the skin's oil content.
 Protecting your skin from harsh environmental elements is essential for maintaining oil balance.

 3. Over washing: Frequent washing or using harsh cleansers can strip away the natural oils that provide moisture and protection.
 Opt for gentle cleansers and consider reducing the frequency of washing to preserve natural oil levels.
+Do shampoo more than once every 3 days.

 Maintaining Oil Content: To maintain optimal oil content in your skin, consider the following tips: